Lilypad-Tech/jamjam/README.md

 JamJam is a multiplayer web-based game, inspired by Rock-Paper-Scissors, where players compete using "GM" (Good Morning), "GN" (Good Night), and "GD" (Good Day) in a fun, turn-based environment.
 This project uses Node.js and Socket.IO to handle real-time multiplayer functionality, with a SQLite database for tracking player scores and leaderboard entries.

+You can see it live by checking out [jamjam.tech](https://jamjam.tech).

 ## Features
 - Turn-based multiplayer gameplay
 - SQLite-based leaderboard